mt nysa mystery school

 The Hiereus then and now

 Our Program offers an adapted yet authentic pathway for priesthood based on intensive study and communal appointment, rooted in the legacy of the hiereus/hiereia.
-It comprises of advanced education in the Ancient Hellenic Religion, particularly ritual form, complemented when appropriate by divinatory, magical, or healing skills.
-Candidates specialise in the traditions of a chosen deity (we focus on mystery deities, or those associated with mystery cult), researching their origins, mythologies, festivals, epithets, sanctuaries, cultic regulations, and offerings.
-Rather than attempting to reconstruct one particular cult from fragmented historical sources, candidates are encouraged to survey many cults of the deity and form a new and localised tradition.
+The first set of modules, Foundations of Hiereis Studies, comprises of advanced education in the system of Ancient Hellenic Religion, particularly ritual form and function, complemented by study of language, ethics, theology, and cosmological principles.
+In the second set of modules, Specialisation and Cultic Formation, candidates specialise in the traditions of 1-2 deities (we focus on mystery deities, or those associated with mystery cult), researching their origins, hymns, mythologies, festivals, epithets, sanctuaries, cultic regulations, and associated mysteries.
+Rather than attempting to reconstruct one particular cult from fragmented historical sources, candidates are encouraged to survey many cults of the deity to form a new and localised tradition.

 Upon completion of the Program, candidates and their assignments will be put forward to the Mt Nysa community for consideration.
-Should their appointment be confirmed by two independent divinations, they will be consecrated as an Hiereus or Hiereia and recognised as a sacred official by Mt Nysa.
+Should their appointment be confirmed by two independent divinations, they will be consecrated as an Hiereus, Hiereia, or Hierophoros and recognised as a ritual specialist by Mt Nysa.
 See more on this process below.
-From there, Hiereis may form temples and/or lead communities as they feel called without oversight or regulation (beyond the local and federal laws of their land).
-In most places, they are able to legally officiate weddings and funeral services.
+From there, Hiereis may form temples and/or lead communities as they feel called without oversight or regulation, beyond the local and federal laws of their land.
+In most places, they are eligible for ordained status and can legally officiate weddings and funeral services.

 curriculum and tuition